-Insurance is just one of way to safeguard your business.
+Insurance is just one of the ways to safeguard your business.
 Other ways include selecting a business structure that limits liability and using proper legal contracts in every business transaction.

-Each of these tools do offer some protection – but they work best in layers.
+Each of these tools does offer some protection – but they work best in layers.

 First, having proper lawyer-drafted contracts implemented in your business will help to inform customers of policies, provide hurdles to any issues a customer may have and provide a legal document to be referenced in situations.